realitymod/Manual/en/the_basics.md

 ### Reviving

 If you are unable to be healed in time, you will become unconscious and the screen will say you’ve been critically wounded.
 This does not mean you are dead!
 When you become critically wounded a medic can still revive you for up to 5 minutes, saving your team valuable tickets.
-You can utilize Mumble to coordinate the medic to your location by using the Local channel \(H\) or **squad’s Radio Net \(0 numpad\).** In order to revive you, the medic select the **epipen** from their weapon selection and with the epipen in hand, inject and administer the epinephrine shot to the central mass area of the unconscious players torso by clicking and holding down left mouse button.
-The player will then become conscious but unlike in BF2, will only be at about 10% health and will still need healing.
+You can utilize Mumble to coordinate the medic to your location by using the Local channel \(H\) or **squad’s Radio Net \(0 numpad\).** You can also click **Call Medic** to become temporarily marked on the map of every medic in the team.
+In order to revive you, the medic select the **epipen** from their weapon selection and with the epipen in hand, inject and administer the epinephrine shot to the central mass area of the unconscious players torso by clicking and holding down left mouse button.
+The player will then become conscious but will only be at about 10% health and will still need healing.
 The medic and the recently revived player should find a safe area and continue the healing process there.
-If the player is stuck , on uneven ground or in a bad position for reviving it is required to drag the wounded body into a better position first.
+If the player is stuck on uneven ground or in a bad position for reviving, it is required to drag the wounded body into a better position first.
 To drag a body as medic you need to be in the crouched position and stay in it.
 Then you can use the **drag** weapon slot to start dragging.
 You can drag in all directions including backwards.

 {{ "Video Tutorial - Reviving" | youtube("auBgiI8IxWE") }}

 ### Death

 Sometimes players will not be revivable, such as when a player is killed in a vehicle.
 If you were recently revived and you become critically wounded again within 2 minutes, you will not be revivable the second time.
 If you are wounded and you are not revived within 5 minutes you will also go dead.
-If there is no chance of being revived, left click on **Give up/Call Medic** on the spawn screen.
+If there is no chance of being revived, click **Give up** on the spawn screen.
 Now the screen will show that you are dead and you can prepare to respawn.
 The time you spent waiting to click give up counts toward your total respawn time.

 ### Re-spawning